2020PB/police-brutality/reports/New York.md

 Footage taken at 67 5th Avenue in Brooklyn shows police chasing down a protestor.
 They tackle the protestor and hold them down to arrest.
 Another protestor approaches and is thrown against the side of a car.
 This protestor then falls to the ground and appears to be unconscious.

-tags: shove, tackle, protestor, arrest
+tags: shove, tackle, protester, arrest

 id: ny-newyorkcity-61